orggue/adidas-zaragoza/advanced-kubernetes/10_networking.md

 ----

-Let's try switching the Flannel backend to UDP
+Let's try switching the flannel backend to UDP

 ```